pingidentity/pingdirectory-go-client/configurationapi/docs/AddNokiaProxyServerExternalServerRequest.md

 ### NewAddNokiaProxyServerExternalServerRequest

-`func NewAddNokiaProxyServerExternalServerRequest(serverName string, schemas []EnumnokiaProxyServerExternalServerSchemaUrn, verifyCredentialsMethod EnumexternalServerVerifyCredentialsMethodProp, serverHostName string, serverPort int32, connectionSecurity EnumexternalServerConnectionSecurityProp, authenticationMethod EnumexternalServerAuthenticationMethodProp, maxConnectionAge string, connectTimeout string, maxResponseSize string, ) *AddNokiaProxyServerExternalServerRequest`
+`func NewAddNokiaProxyServerExternalServerRequest(serverName string, schemas []EnumnokiaProxyServerExternalServerSchemaUrn, serverHostName string, ) *AddNokiaProxyServerExternalServerRequest`

 NewAddNokiaProxyServerExternalServerRequest instantiates a new AddNokiaProxyServerExternalServerRequest object This constructor will assign default values to properties that have it defined,